isomerpages/imda-oin/insights/success-stories/_posts/2020-10-08-the-future-of-innovation-is-open.md

 Government agencies, trade associations and chambers as well as large corporations can also work with NIC to present their challenges to firms.<br><br>

-Rise to the National Innovation Challenges, which have released the second wave of challenges calling for open innovations across the eCommerce, environmental services, healthcare, digital and ICT sectors.
+Rise to the National Innovation Challenges, which have released the second wave of challenges calling for open innovations across the eCommerce, environmental services, healthcare, digital and ICT sectors.</p>

 Find more about the <a href="https://www.openinnovationnetwork.sg/national-innovation-challenges/">National Innovation Challenges</a>.